yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/logging-export.md

 ### YSQL audit log settings

 The YSQL audit logging settings are derived from the settings for logging used by the pgaudit extension.
+Statements are always logged.

 | Option | Description | Default |
 | :----- | :----- | :------ |